Healthy Life Trainer

 Galaktoboureko Ingredients

-• Filo pastry sheets: Make sure to use the best quality ready-made filo sheets.
+• Filo pastry sheets: I used a good quality ready-made filo sheets.

 For the syrup: (the ratio of sugar to water is 2:1 )

-• Water: Use the right amount of water for the right consistency for the syrup.
+• Water: I recommend using the exact amount of water to get the right consistency for the syrup.

 • Lemon juice: The lemon juice prevents crystals from forming, which makes the syrup grainy.